Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Terraform/Terraform-Notes.md

 - Easy to use
 - Multiple providers
 - Awesome documentaton.

 #### Question: What is the full form of HCL?
 Answer: HCL stands for HashiCorp Configuration Language.

-#### What is the lifecycle block in Terraform?

-Answer: The lifecycle block is a nested block within a resource block, containing meta-arguments for resource behavior, such as create_before_destroy, prevent_destroy, and others.

 #### Question: Is it possible to destroy a single resource out of multiple resources using Terraform?
 Answer: Yes, it is possible.
 We can use the terraform destroy -target command followed by the resource type